steveninouye/User-Settings-and-Snippets/full_stack_recommendations.md

 # Add Indent Lines To Your File Tree

-Add this to the bottom of this file:
+Add this to the bottom of this file (VS Code will say there is a corrupt file but you can trust me _wink_ lol):

 Mac: `/Applications/Visual\ Studio\ Code.app/Contents/Resources/app/out/vs/workbench/workbench.main.css`